LooseDevGoose/RemoteLocker/README.md

 # RemoteLocker
-Application to remote lock Keyboard en Mouse of slave PC in your network.
+Application to remote lock Keyboard and Mouse of slave PC in your network.
 Built for easy parental control

 Steps: